ZMobile/langchain-java/README.md

 ## Features

-- Interact with large language models like GPT-4
+- Interact with large language models like GPT
 -
 -
 - ``DJava